Learn

 How much do Perplexity Pro and Max cost?

-Does Pro or Max include Perplexity API usage?
+Does Perplexity Pro or Max include API usage?

 Next steps